pengchengzeng/scAWMV/README.md

 # scAWMV
+## The framework of scAWMV
 We propose scAWMV for the integrative analysis of parallel scRNA-seq data and scATAC-seq data.
 It takes into account both the importance of each source of multi-omic data and the link between the two datasets. scAWMV generates some biologically meaningful low dimensional representations for the transcriptomic and epigenomic profiles via unsupervised learning.
 ![overview9](https://user-images.githubusercontent.com/55469380/169675837-d2a0a069-ea74-4e77-b1a6-44d0ff033edb.jpeg)
+Overview of scAWMV.
+(A) The sketch of the objective function in scAWMV, which is minimized via finding the optimal matrix factorization.
+It includes four components: (1) reconstruction errors by non-negative matrix factorization for the data matrices from scRNA-seq and scATAC-seq, and each factorization is assigned an adaptive weight; (2) the regularization towards a common consensus for all the cell loading matrices; (3) the constraint on the gene loading matrices obtained from the non-negative matrix factorization of the linked data, i.e. gene expression data matrix in scRNA-seq and gene activity score matrix in scATAC-seq; (4) the penalty term for the adaptive weights.
+(B) Based on the common latent structure from (A), scAWMV uses Louvain clustering and groups the cells in the same clusters in the heatmap of the common latent structure.
+(C) scAWMV ranks genes based on the gene loading matrix for scRNA-seq data from (A).
+For example,  genes 1-9 are labeled with the highest loadings.
+(D) scAWMV assigns cell type labels to cell clusters with known marker genes.
+## Requirement
+Matlab, Python3.0
+## Implementation
+Run the file "scAWMV_test.m" in the folder "code" to reproduce the resuts for example 1A.
+(Note that we uploaded all the smaller pre-processed data (<25 MB), but the larger datasets cannot be uploaded, and please download the datasets from the 10X Genomic site https://www.10xgenomics.com/)